ibm-cloud-docs/framework-financial-services/vpc/learn/vpc-architecture-detailed-vsi.md

 ### Connectivity to workload VPC
 {: #vpc-architecture-detailed-workload-connectivity}

 If the consumer is in the same organization as the application provider, then just like for the management VPC, {{site.data.keyword.dl_short}} can provide access to the workload VPC.
-Alternatively, {{site.data.keyword.vpn_vpc_short}} can be used for site-to-site VPN connectivity.
+Alternatively, {{site.data.keyword.vpn_vpc_short}} can be used for site-to-site or client-to-site VPN connectivity.

 ### Storage and encryption
 {: #vpc-architecture-detailed-services-encryption}